VOLUNTEER ESSENTIALS 2017-18

 SAFETY ACTIVITY CHECKPOINTS

-When preparing for any activity with girls, always begin with the Safety Activity Checkpoints written specifically for that particular activity.
+When preparing for an activity with girls, always begin with the Safety Activity Checkpoints written specifically for that particular activity.
 Each Safety Activity Checkpoint provides information on where to do the activity, how to include girls with disabilities, where to find both basic and specialized gear required for the activity, how to prepare for the activity, and what specific steps to follow on the day of the activity.
 You can find additional information in Volunteer Essentials, "Quick Start: Using Safety Activity Checkpoints" and "Chapter 4: Safety-Wise."

 A few activities are allowed only with written council pre-approval and only for girls 12 and over, while some are off limits completely.

-The following activities are never allowed for any girl: These include but are not limited to potentially uncontrolled free-falling (i.e. bungee jumping, hang-gliding, parachuting, parasailing, outdoor trampolining and zorbing); flying in small private planes, helicopters or blimps; hot air ballooning; skydiving; creating extreme variations of approved activities (such as high-altitude climbing and aerial tricks on bicycles, stunt skiing, snowboards, skateboards, wakeboards and water-skis); operating motorized vehicles (such as motor bikes, all-terrain vehicles, go-carts, and motorized personal watercraft such as jet skis); hunting; shooting a projectile at another person; and taking watercraft trips in class V or higher.
-There have been changes made to the Safety Activity Checkpoints from last year.
-To view/download the entire updated Safety Activity Checkpoints document click here.
-For Spanish version click here.
+WARNING: The following activities are never allowed for any girl: These include but are not limited to potentially uncontrolled free-falling (i.e. bungee jumping, hang-gliding, parachuting, parasailing, outdoor trampolining and zorbing); flying in small private planes, helicopters or blimps; hot air ballooning; skydiving; creating extreme variations of approved activities (such as high-altitude climbing and aerial tricks on bicycles, stunt skiing, snowboards, skateboards, wakeboards and water-skis); operating motorized vehicles (such as motor bikes, all-terrain vehicles, go-carts, and motorized personal watercraft such as jet skis); hunting; shooting a projectile at another person; and taking watercraft trips in class V or higher.